vlamy/awesome-wm-furious/README.md

 ```

 ### In the rc.lua
 A sample `rc.lua` file is available for demo [here](https://github.com/Vlamy/awesome-wm-furious/blob/master/rc.lua).
-It is a slicy modified version of the default `rc.lua` file, with minimum requirements to make furious work.
+It is a slightly modified version of the default `rc.lua` file, with minimum requirements to make furious work.

 More precisely, starting from classic `rc.lua`, you have to follow these steps to make furious work :